-NOTES: The University of Texas at Brownsville Police Department provided statistical data for 2017.
-No statistical data was provided for 2015 or 2016.
-The city of Weslaco Police Department provided statistical data for 2018.
+NOTES: Statistical data provided by The University of Texas Rio Grande Valley, previously known as The University of Texas at Brownsville Police Department for 2017 and 2019 are included in this report.
+No statistical data was provided for 2018.

+Statistical data provided by The City of Weslaco Police Department for 2018 and 2019 are included in this report.